2600hz/kazoo5/doc/announcements.md

 1. Deprecating `deps/mochiweb`

     Most operations have been moved to the Cowboy or Cowlib projects.
 We will formally remove mochiweb from `deps/`.
-If you maintain code apart from Kazoo that uses mochiweb, please either covert to equivalent functionality with Cowboy/Cowlib or plan how you'll build your custom code with your own dependency of mochiweb.
+If you maintain code apart from {% BRAND_NAME %} that uses mochiweb, please either covert to equivalent functionality with Cowboy/Cowlib or plan how you'll build your custom code with your own dependency of mochiweb.

 2. Deprecating `deps/exmpp`